In this guide we’ll take a look at the best secateurs for maintaining your garden.

-Pruning isn’t everyone’s favourite task, and when it’s painful, awkward or annoying it’s tempting to leave it, and that just makes the problem worse.
+Pruning isn’t everyone’s favourite task, and when it’s painful, awkward or annoying it’s tempting to leave it – but more often than not, that just makes the problem worse.

-Stay in control of your garden with a well chosen pair of secateurs, I really think they are the most important piece of equipment alongside a garden fork and a cup of tea.
+You can stay in control of your garden with a well chosen pair of secateurs, I really think they are the most important piece of equipment alongside a garden fork (and a cup of tea!).

 - Think about your hand size – are you small, medium or large?
 What size gardening glove do you wear?
 Match that up with the right size of secateurs and you’ll have a much easier time managing the blades.